vrcAlbert/documentation-api/source/javascript/nosForm.rst

 nosFormUI
 #########

-.. js:function:: $context.nosFormUI()
+.. js:function:: $container.nosFormUI()

-	Will perform UI enhancements on DOM elements (which are children of the DOM element in jQuery) using `Wijmo <http://wijmo.com/wiki/index.php/Main_Page>`_ and `jQuery UI <http://http://api.jqueryui.com/>`_ widgets.
+	Will perform UI enhancements on DOM elements (which are children of the DOM element in jQuery container) using `Wijmo <http://wijmo.com/wiki/index.php/Main_Page>`_ and `jQuery UI <http://http://api.jqueryui.com/>`_ widgets.

 	Element with CSS class ``.notransform`` will not be formatting.